 As sheriff, he would focus on programs to help inmates with mental health issues and services to prevent released inmates from becoming homeless.

 A former president of the Deputy Sheriffs' Association, he is currently the public safety adviser to San Jose Councilman Johnny Khamis.

 Smith, 66, has served five terms as sheriff, having been first elected in 1998 — the first female sheriff elected in California history.
 She has been with the sheriff's department for 45 years.
-During her tenure, her department captured Antolin Garcia Torres, who was convicted of killing teenager Sierra LaMar, and arrested and secured the conviction of two teenagers in the sexual assault and online "slut shaming" that led to the suicide of teenager Audrie Pott.
+During her tenure, her department captured Antolin Garcia Torres, who was convicted of killing teenager Sierra LaMar, and arrested and secured the conviction of two teenagers in the sexual assault and online harassment that led to the suicide of teenager Audrie Pott.

 Smith has come under fire for allegedly creating an environment of fear and intimidation within her department and has been blamed for the poor training and conditions that led to Tyree's death, inmate suicides, inmate homicide, and escapes from the jail and from custody at the Palo Alto courthouse.

 "I take the blame" for what happened in the Tyree case, she said, but she blamed opponent Hirokawa for failing to move forward on a reform plan she and a team had created, she said.
 Hirokawa was in charge of the jails as the chief of corrections.